snrnats/doc-centre/docfx_project/pro/api/help/getting_customs_docs_and_invoices.md

 ### Get Customs Documents Example

 This example shows a **Get Customs Documents** response for a single-package consignment.
-PRO has returned a commercial invoice for the consignment and both CN22 and CN23 documents for the package.
+PRO has returned a commercial invoice for the consignment and a CN22 document for the package.

 <div class="tab">
     <button class="staticTabButton">Get Customs Documents Example Response</button>